mponce0/SystemTools/src-content/representations.md

 As users we rarely interact with this form or representation, but we should still be aware of this in particular when considering aspects of the OS and the computer system.

 For instance, when we consider characters this are represented using the so-called "American Standard Code for Information Interchange", in which each character or symbol gets assign a value represented by a 1 byte long integer number.
-The ASCII convention mps characters to this values.
+The ASCII convention maps characters to these values.
 For instance,
 ```sh
 30      31      32      33 !
 34 "    35 #    36 $    37 %    38 &    39 '